civican/legisinfo/43-2/bills/C-10/bill_text.md

   **(6)** Paragraphs 3(1)(o) to (s) of the Act are replaced by the following:

-    programming that reflects the Indigenous cultures of Canada and programming that is in Indigenous languages should be provided within the Canadian broadcasting system, including by **broadcasting** undertakings that are carried on by Indigenous persons **and community elements**;
+    programming that reflects the Indigenous cultures of Canada and programming that is in Indigenous languages should be provided within the Canadian broadcasting system, including by broadcasting undertakings that are carried on by Indigenous persons and community elements;

     programming that is accessible without barriers to persons with disabilities should be provided within the Canadian broadcasting system;